ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/story-interactive.md

 ---
 $title: Add Interactivity support to Web Story tools
 $order: 4
-description: 'The [amp-story-interactive](https://amp.dev/documentation/components/amp-story-interactive/?format=stories) extension provides various imersive elements that can be integrated into tools.
+description: 'The [amp-story-interactive](https://amp.dev/documentation/components/amp-story-interactive/?format=stories) component provides various imersive elements that can be integrated into tools.
 Given the wide variety of options available to customize the elements, we have detailed what tools can do to have a seamless integration into the story creation workflow'
 formats:
   - stories
 ---